FAQs

 Do I accept the scientific age of the universe?
 Yes.

-I do not do what I do to thump the Bible, I do my photography and astronomy help to hopefully inspire you to learn about the sky and see cool stuff!
-It doesn’t matter to me what you believe; if you are also passionate about science and astronomy, then you’re already my friend!
+I do my photography and astronomy help to hopefully inspire you to learn about science, astronomy, the sky and see some cool stuff through telescopes – not at all to thump the Bible!
+It doesn’t matter to me what you believe spiritually, or who you fall in love with.
+As far as I’m concerned, ASTRONOMY IS FOR EVERYONE and any person wanting to learn more; so if you are also passionate about science and astronomy, then you’re already my friend!
 Let’s plan a star party out in the desert and go look at some galaxies!

 Support Your Neighborhood Astronomers!